• Skip to main content

 Tax attorneys are also the best choice if you’re dealing with potential criminal issues or if you need to make a voluntary disclosure about possible criminal actions.
 Attorneys may be able to offer attorney-client privilege, which you cannot get with a CPA or enrolled agent.

-To get more insights, check out our guide on tax attorneys vs. CPAs vs. enrolled agents.
+Curious about the differences between tax professionals?
+Check out our guide on tax attorneys vs. CPAs vs. enrolled agents.

 How a Tax Lawyer Can Help You